 "The stakes are high in Louisiana.
 We have excellent initiatives and partners working together to create innovative solutions with our communities.
 Our motto is 'Collective action for collective impact.'
 We can't do this alone."

 EBONI PRICE-HAYWOOD, MD, MPH, MMM, FACP

-System Medical Director, Healthy State, System Medical Director, Ochsner Xavier Institute for Health Equity and Research, Professor of Medicine, Ochsner Clinical School - University of Queensland
+System Medical Director, Healthy State; Associate Dean, Health Equity & Public Health, Xavier Ochsner College of Medicine; Professor, Ochsner Clinical School - University of Queensland

 Healthy State's Role